 When it is safe to do so, you and your course provider can work together to schedule the on-road coaching element.
 They will not be able to schedule the on-road element at the current time.
 The second element is a key part of the course to put the theory into practice.

 Part 1 – The three hour course will take place online using a digital platform with up to 9 clients and a Trainer.

 You will need access to a device ie tablet, laptop or desktop with microphone and camera with reliable internet connection capable of streaming video.
 Smart phones may be used however the course will be far more effective if you have a larger screen.

-Have some paper and a pen, as you will need this during the course, and a soft drink available to help keep you refreshed.
+Have paper and a pen available, as you will need these during the course, and a soft drink available to help keep you refreshed.

 You will or should have received correspondence from your chosen course provider explaining what will happen on the course.
 If you have any further questions please find your course provider FAQ page at FAQs | UKROEd and NDORS under the section heading Accessing Your Course & Your Course Provider.
 This will also include information of how to contact your course provider.

 Part 2 – will be an on-road element of the course.
 Your course provider will be aware of this when you book your course and will be inviting you to attend your part 2 on-road course when it is safe to do so.

 Clients receive practical, personalised, on-road coaching and are encouraged to create an action plan to address personally relevant issues.